On Bruhat-Tits theory over a higher dimensional base: BT -group schemes on wonderful embeddings in char(k)=0

-\begin{proof} Recall that ${{\bf Y}^{^{\text{aff}}}}$ is covered by affine spaces $Y_{_w} \simeq \mathbb{A}^{\ell+1}$ parametrized by the affine Weyl group $W^{^{\text{aff}}}$.
-Each $Y_{_w}$ is the translate of ${{\bf Y}_{_0}^{^{\text{aff}}}}$.
-The translates of the divisors $H_{_\alpha}$ meet each $Y_{_w}$ in the standard hyperplanes on $\mathbb{A}^{\ell+1}$ and Thus, we can prescribe the same ramification data at the hyperplanes on each of the $Y_{_w}$'s.
-On the other hand, although we have simple normal crossing singularities, we do not have an analogue of the Kawamata covering lemma for schemes such as ${{\bf Y}^{^{\text{aff}}}}$.
+\begin{proof} Recall that ${{\bf Y}^{\aff}}$ is covered by affine spaces $Y_{w} \simeq \mathbb{A}^{\ell+1}$ parametrized by the affine Weyl group $W^{\aff}$.
+Each $Y_{w}$ is a translate of ${{\bf Y}_{0}^{\aff}}$.
+The translates of the divisors $H_{\alpha}$ meet each $Y_{w}$ in the standard hyperplanes on $\mathbb{A}^{\ell+1}$, and thus, we can prescribe the same ramification data at the hyperplanes on each of the $Y_{w}$.
+On the other hand, although we have simple normal crossing singularities, we do not have an analogue of the Kawamata covering lemma for schemes such as ${{\bf Y}^{\aff}}$.
 The lemma is known only in the setting of quasi-projective schemes.
 So to construct the group scheme, we employ a different approach using the naturality of the constructions for gluing.

-We observe firstly that, the formalism of Kawamata coverings applies in the setting of the affine spaces $Y_{_w} \subset {{\bf Y}^{^{\text{aff}}}}$.
-Let $p_w: Z_{_w} \ra Y_{_w}$ be the associated Kawamata cover (\ref{kawa}) with Galois group $\Gamma_w$.
-In Corollary \ref{canparstr} we observed that the Lie-algebra bundle $J$ has a canonical parabolic structure.
-Letting $Y_{_w}$ play the role of ${\bf Y_{_0}}$ and using all arguments in the proof of Theorem \ref{btoverx} we obtain $\cH_{_w} \ra Z_{_w}$ which is $\Gamma_w$-group scheme with fibers isomorphic to $G$ whose invariant direct image is a group scheme $\gG_w$ such that $\text{Lie}(\gG_w) =J|_{Y_{_w}}$.
-The induced parabolic structure on $J|_{Y_{_w}}$ is the restriction of the one on $J$.
-Indeed, by \eqref{canparstr} these parabolic structures are essentially given at the local rings at the generic points $\xi_{\alpha}$ of the divisors $H_{_\alpha}$ and hence these parabolic structures on $J$ agree on the intersections $Y_{{_{uv}}}:=Y_{_u} \cap Y_{_v}$.
+We observe firstly that the formalism of Kawamata coverings applies in the setting of the affine spaces $Y_{w} \subset {{\bf Y}^{\aff}}$.
+Let $p_w\colon Z_{w} \ra Y_{w}$ be the associated Kawamata cover (see Section~\ref{kawa}) with Galois group $\Gamma_w$.
+In Corollary~\ref{canparstr} we observed that the Lie algebra bundle $J$ has a canonical parabolic structure.
+Letting $Y_{w}$ play the role of ${\bf Y_{0}}$ and using all arguments in the proof of Theorem~\ref{btoverx}, we obtain $\cH_{w} \ra Z_{w}$, which is a $\Gamma_w$-group scheme with fibres isomorphic to $G$ whose invariant direct image is a group scheme $\gG_w$ such that $\Lie(\gG_w) =J|_{Y_{w}}$.
+The induced parabolic structure on $J|_{Y_{w}}$ is the restriction of the one on $J$.
+Indeed, by Corollary~\ref{canparstr}, these parabolic structures are essentially given at the local rings at the generic points $\xi_{\alpha}$ of the divisors $H_{\alpha}$, and hence these parabolic structures on $J$ agree on the intersections $Y_{uv}:=Y_{u} \cap Y_{v}$.